jhembe/SiblingScoreCard/README.md

 ## Database Schema

 The database schema is designed to be efficient and flexible, allowing easy expansion and customization of the system.
 The main table is named siblings and contains columns for sibling information and scores.
-Scoring Sheet

-The scoring sheet is a crucial part of this system, allowing you to assess siblings' performance in different categories.
-The scoring sheet is divided into sections, each with its own maximum points and scoring criteria.
-You can view the overall scores and determine if a sibling is "adolescent-friendly" and "client-friendly" based on the total scores.
-Contributing

 ## Contributions